Home --- Topics --- November 2022 2nd issue: Eight traps that SMEs are likely to fall into

 For example, let's say that the president's son or a relative's child is made the new president.
 What if that person is in their thirties and has an unreliable atmosphere and words without weight?
 The in-house veterans who have served the former president until now will be dissatisfied.

-"I'm worried about the company with such an unreliable new president."
 Thinking like this, the hard-working veterans may leave the company first.
 Simply having a young and unreliable new president can wreak havoc on an organization.

 Besides, young presidents often tend to be arrogant without being aware of their own abilities.
 While he has poor management skills, he may embezzle the company's money and make a big hole.